Can I Take Toradol And Tylenol At The Same Time? | Safe Pain Relief

 • Limiting Toradol duration strictly.

-Patients should report any unusual symptoms immediately—such as stomach pain, dark stools (signs of bleeding), yellowing skin (liver issues), or decreased urine output (kidney problems).
+Patients should report any unusual symptoms immediately—such as stomach pain, vomiting blood, black stools, yellowing skin, severe nausea, swelling, or decreased urine output.

 The Role of Patient Education When Using Both Drugs